spacetx/spacetx-research/composite_vae/README.md

 ### Description of Files

 **synth_dapi_stain_generator.ipynb**: This notebook generates synthetic images of DAPI stains.
-The images could be used to training a variational auto-encoder (VAE) for testing purposes (e.g. to generate not-too-ugly images while testing and implementing comp-VAE).
+The images could be used to train a variational auto-encoder (VAE) for testing purposes (e.g. to generate not-too-ugly images while testing and implementing comp-VAE).

 **synth_dapi_stain_vae.ipynb**: This notebook trains a VAE on a dataset of DAPI stains.
 The decoder can be plugged in the comp-VAE model for testing purposes.